A Box for Socks

 - Book: Not a Box by Antoinette Portis (HarperCollins, 2006) or YouTube video (optional)

-Tell the children that they will play with Mr. Fox and a box and read and write words that end with -ocks and -ox: box, fox, socks, clocks, rocks, and blocks.
+The children will play with Mr. Fox and a box as they read and write words that end with -ocks and -ox such as box, fox, socks, clocks, rocks, and blocks.

 Play a game with Mr. Fox

-- Show the children the picture of Mr. Fox (see below).
+- Show the children the picture of Mr. Fox.

-- Ask the children questions about Mr. Fox that can be answered with words that end with -ox or -ocks and let the children pick the pictures and words that fit their answers (see below).
+- Ask the children questions about Mr. Fox that can be answered with words that end with -ox or -ocks and let the children pick the pictures and words that fit their answers.

 - What can Mr. Fox use to store his socks, blocks, rocks and clocks?
 (A box); what can Mr. Fox use to bring his lunch to school?
 (A lunchbox); what can Mr. Fox wear on his feet? (socks); what can Mr. Fox use to tell time? (clocks); what can Mr. Fox find on the ground? (rocks); what can Mr. Fox use to build a tower? (blocks); what can Mr. Fox put on his doors so he can only open them with a key? (locks).